ElianGroff/repcal/README.md

 importantly generate onto google calendar all these types of steps from your terminal.
 You also can change the configuration of how these events are generated in the settings menu.

+### API Token and Authorization
+Create a `credentials.json` to to contain your client secret.
+You can also modify the API Scopes in constants.py if you need to.
+To get the client secret you must set up a Google Console account.

 ### How to Use
 The program starts in _Menu Mode_ from which you can proceed to _Edit Mode_ or _Settings Mode_  with the following.